Dynamic-Capital/Dynamic-Capital/docs/credit_pricing_strategy.md

 - **T+1 day**: Send follow-up assets, record ledger entry (1 credit).
 - **End of month**: Summarize progress + recommend next steps (0.5 credit, reusable template).

-## 6. Optimize Daily Credit Usage
+## 7. Optimize Daily Credit Usage
+- **Prompt engineering**: Combine related requests into one clear message.
+Use structured prompts such as “Goal → Context → Desired Output → Constraints” and include all acceptance criteria for a milestone.
+- **Scaffold once, iterate thoughtfully**: Ask for scaffolding (framework setup, base components) in one prompt (1–2 credits), then follow with broader feature requests (2–5 credits) that cover multiple user stories, and end with batched UI refinements (1–3 credits).
 - **Plan prompts ahead**: outline objectives, inputs, and expected outputs before engaging Chat Mode so each exchange is high value.
-- **Use structured templates**: e.g., “Goal → Context → Desired Output → Constraints.”
-This reduces clarification loops.
 - **Leverage free credits**: apply daily free interactions for ideation, roadmap validation, or refining prompts before executing Agent Mode runs.
+Save monthly pooled credits for heavier Agent Mode builds.
 - **Track in a ledger**: maintain a simple spreadsheet recording date, prompt, credits used, and deliverable.
 Review weekly to adjust pacing.
 - **Institute daily caps**: set soft limits (e.g., ≤6 credits/day outside of launches) to ensure runway lasts the entire billing cycle.
+Avoid starting major features when you have <5 credits left unless you can top up.
-- **Create a prompt library**: store high-performing prompts with expected outputs so team members reuse instead of reinventing them.
+- **Create a prompt library**: store high-performing prompts with expected outputs so team members reuse instead of reinventing them, and export generated code often so you can continue iterating offline without spending additional credits.

-## 7. Operational Best Practices
+## 8. Operational Best Practices
 - **Export deliverables regularly**: archive generated code, docs, and assets after each major prompt to avoid re-spending credits on retrieval.
 - **Set milestone gates**: only trigger high-credit tasks (deployments, test suites) when prerequisites are complete to prevent waste.
+When a task feels uncertain, draft the plan in Chat Mode before commissioning an Agent run.
 - **Review burn-down**: compare remaining credits against upcoming milestones; if the ratio is low, adjust scope or upgrade plan preemptively.
 - **Continuous improvement**: after each sprint, analyze which prompts delivered the highest ROI.
 Refine your prompt templates and batching strategy based on outcomes.
 - **Feedback loop**: pair the monthly audit with team retrospectives to convert insights into updated pricing tiers, SOPs, and prompt guides.

-## 8. Audit Workflow
+## 9. Audit Workflow
 Conduct a monthly or post-project audit to confirm your credit usage and pricing remain aligned.
 Use the following steps:

 1. **Collect data**